 Boron Also Helps Treat Cancer

-Boron can also find use in many other areas of pharmaceutical application.
+Boron can also find used in many other areas of pharmaceutical application.
 Boron can be used as an anticancer drug to treat multiple Myeloma relapsed and mantle-cell lymphoma.
-Boron is directly responsible for binding the catalytic location of the 26S proteasome, a protein complex that is susceptible to the development of cancer.
+Boron is directly responsible for binding the catalytic location of the 26S proteasome, a protein complex susceptible to cancer development.

 Radiotherapy can be helpful in certain medical conditions to destroy or weaken abnormal cells.
-The radioisotope which generates radiation can be located in the vital organ in the same way as for diagnosis: through a radioactive element following their usual biological path or attached to a natural compound.
+The radioisotope which generates radiation can be located in the vital organ in the same way as for diagnosis: through a radioactive element following its usual biological path or attached to a natural compound.
 It is usually beta radiation that damages the cells.
 Radionuclide Therapy (RNT), also known as radiotherapy, is the process.
-There, it is also called brachytherapy and is rapidly becoming the most common treatment.
+It is also called brachytherapy and is rapidly becoming the most common treatment.

 One new procedure, still experimental, uses boron-10.
 Thus, boron-10 concentrates on the tumor.
-The patient is then exposed to neutrons, which are strongly absorbed in Boron.
+The patient is then exposed to neutrons strongly absorbed in Boron.
 Hence, it produces high-energy beta particles that kill cancer.
 B10 is a therapy that captures boron neutrons.